Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 - Wait for the power company to shut off your power line

-The moment the power company has completely shut off your power, safely exit the premises.
-Do not touch anything and keep away from the downed power.
+When the power company completely shuts off your power, safely exit the premises.
+Do not touch anything, and keep away from the downed power.

 Stay away from the downed power line and exit the house through another door or window if available.

-If the situation arises where you need to leave your house immediately due to damage or any other reason before the power company could respond, leave your house as carefully as you can.
+If you need to leave your house immediately due to damage or any other reason before the power company can respond, leave your house as carefully as you can.
 Do not bring anything unnecessary.

 To prevent electrocution, an important pointer you should remember is to not lift your feet as you shuffle away from your phone.
-If available within your reach, wear shoes that are rubber-soled to limit the transfer of electricity.
+If available within your reach, wear rubber-soled shoes to limit the transfer of electricity.

-Who to call when a tree falls on a power line?
+What to do when a tree falls on a power line?